Updated December 21, 2020.

 - This figure includes $20,000 for the first subterritory, plus $12,000 for one additional subterritory.
-While the majority of franchises will be two territories, Shack Shine may sell one territory or more than two subterritory franchises in certain appropriate markets or circumstances.
+While the majority of franchises will be two territories, Shack Shine may sell more than two subterritory franchises in certain appropriate markets or circumstances.
+The high amount above reflects a franchisee purchasing three subterritories.
 The subterritory Initial Fee is $12,000 per each additional subterritory.

 - You must purchase a cell phone for use in connection with the Franchised Business, and you will be responsible for all costs associated with the use and maintenance of the cell phone.